derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 <img width="845" height="569" alt="no computers joined the domain yet" src="https://github.com/user-attachments/assets/ec9a797f-8331-4613-b0f5-9008381ae12a" />

-2. Preparing the Windows 10 Client
+B-Preparing the Windows 10 Client

 Next, I deployed my Windows 10 client that will serve as a domain joined workstation.
 The client obtained its IP address from my FortiGate DHCP service automatically.
 Its configuration showed the IPv4 address 192.168.10.3 with the gateway 192.168.10.1.